Mu-tian-zi (Zhou King Muwang r. 962-908 B.C. per THE BAMBOO ANNALS)

 天子□昆仑〔此以上似说封人于昆仑山旁〕，以守黄帝之宫。南司赤水而北 守舂山之珤〔欲以崇表圣德，因用显其功迹〕。天子乃赐□之人□吾，黄金之 环三五〔空边等为环〕，朱带贝饰三十〔《淮南子》曰“贝带鵕鸃”，是也〕， 工布之四。□吾乃膜拜而受〔今之胡人礼佛，举手加头，称南膜拜者，即此类也。

 Muwang then went north to Chong-shan Mountain which was said to be a place of blossom and plush, rich in jades, and full of birds and beasts.
-Mu-tian-zi continued to state that there was an imperial garden there.
+Mu-tian-zi continued to state that there was an imperial garden there, with the character ‘xian’ possibly inter-exchangeable to ‘xuan’ to mean a hanging-in-the-sky garden.
 (Per Jin Yufei, Chong-shan was part of the three-peak Helanshan Mountain Range.)

 天子于是得玉荣枝斯之英〔英，玉之精华也。《尸子》 曰“龙泉有玉英”，《山海经》曰“黄帝乃取密山之玉荣而投之钟山之阳”，是 也〕，曰：舂山，百兽之所聚也，飞鸟之所栖也。